Metempsychosis -- full rpg ruleset -- work in progress

 INT

-alchemy, arcane lore, engineering, forensic, inscription, history, math, mechanics, medicine, natural science
+alchemy, arcane lore, engineering, forensic, inscription, history, math, mechanics, medicine, memory, natural science, read/write language, speak language

 PER

-alertness/awareness, arm trap, direction sense, discern lie/bluff/fraud, memory, philosophy, read emotion or body language, religious lore, sanity, sixth sense, tracking, wisdom
+alertness/awareness, arm trap, direction sense, discern lie/bluff/fraud, intuition, philosophy, read emotion or body language, religious lore, sanity, sixth sense, tracking, wisdom

 CHA

-animal handling, bluff, charm, diplomacy, disguise, enthrall, entice, flirt, intimidate, leadership, lie, mercantile, negotiate, scare, seduce, soothe, speech, story tell, swindle
+animal handling, bluff, charm, diplomacy, disguise, enthrall, entice, flirt, intimidate, leadership, lie, mercantile, performance, negotiate, scare, seduce, sing, soothe, speech, story tell, swindle

 0--> -24